-By Daniel Fink, MD, Chair, The Quiet Coalition
+by Daniel Fink, MD, Chair, The Quiet Coalition

 Dr. Daniel Fink is a leading noise activist based in the Los Angeles area.
 He is the founding chair of The Quiet Coalition, an organization of science, health, and legal professionals concerned about the impacts of noise on health, environment, learning, productivity, and quality of life in America.
 Dr Fink also is the interim chair of Quiet Communities’ Health Advisory Council, and he served on the board of the American Tinnitus Association from 2015-2018.